New Hire Announcement: Everything You Need to Know (+ Free Template)

-In today’s remote and hybrid work environment, a new hire announcement is best sent via email.
+In today’s remote and hybrid work environment, the announcement of a new employee can be sent via email, chat, communication apps, or social media platforms.
 It should go to the entire company, so everyone can take a moment to welcome the new hire (don’t forget to include the new hire, so they see all the replies).

 Elements of a New Hire Announcement